dlaliberte/bikeshed-intro/index.md

 </xmp>
 ```

-## Describe WebIDL
+### Describe WebIDL

 Immediately before or after each WebIDL block, it is important to include a short, non-normative description, or **`"domintro"`** for each property defined.
 These descriptive blocks are especially important for algorithmic specifications which are otherwise difficult to read.

-The suggested markup for a domintro block is as follows:
+Here is the suggested markup for a domintro block.
+Below, you can find the CSS for the domintro class.

 ```html
 <dl class="domintro">